Page title

 Using jtd-codegen

-to get details, but at a high level
+You can always run jtd-codegen --help to get details, but at a high level

-here’s how you usually use jtd-codegen
+here’s how you usually use jtd-codegen:

 -